Mickyreegs/CPS/README.md

 ![User contact form](../CPS/assets/readme-images/Form.JPG)

-Below the form, there are 4 further boxes with contact info - Address, Phone, Opening Hours, and Supplies.
+Below the form, there are 4 further boxes with contact info - Address, Phone & email, Opening Hours, and Supplies.
 The Supplies box has a link to the Thomann website, specifically their drum page.
 The overlay text continues on this page with a new drummer quote.

 ![Contact details and supplies info](../CPS/assets/readme-images/Contact%20Details.JPG)